secshellnet/docs/docs_en/resources.md

 The Proxmox VE hosts are identified using a unique id (`0-9`).
 They also get the FQDN `pveID.secshell.net` and the internal IPv4 range `10.ID.0.0/16` which can be used for vm networks.

-Specifying the IP range prevents later problems, for example with the IPsec tunnels.

 The first host gets the id `0` so the FQDN for this host is `pve0.secshell.net`, the internal IPv4 range is 10.0.0.0/16.

 The remaining subnets, which were not intended for the hosts during planning, can be requested and freely used if the request is being approved.